 The third is Choosing Plants and Planting Your Garden.

 - 1 gallon bag various vegetable scraps

 - 6 cups water, to cover

-When bag is full, add vegetable scraps to 6 qt. crock pot or a dutch oven.
-This photo has brussels sprouts stems, onion and garlic skins and ends and sweet pepper stems and seeds.
+- When bag is full, add vegetable scraps to 6 qt. crock pot or a dutch oven.
+Brussels sprouts stems, onion and garlic skins and ends and sweet pepper stems and seeds.

-Next, i usually clean out the vegetable drawer of any older vegetables.
-Here are some asparagus ends, 1/2 of an onion that was old (but not rotted) and some baby carrots that have seen better days.
+- Next, I usually clean out the vegetable drawer of any older vegetables.
+Asparagus ends, 1/2 of an onion that was old (but not rotted) and some baby carrots that have seen better days.

-Strain solids from the stock through a colander.
+- Strain solids from the stock through a colander.
+Discard scraps.
 Use right away or place in freezer bags and freeze.
 The stock will freeze for many months.

 Originally published 2/27/2018 Last updated 6/1/2020